zwave-js/node-zwave-js/docs/api/node.md

 - `"hec"` - An encrypted Intel HEX firmware file
 - `"gecko"` - A binary gecko bootloader firmware file with `.gbl` extension

-If successful, `extractFirmware` returns an `Firmware` object which can be passed to the `updateFirmware` method.
+If successful, `extractFirmwareAsync` returns an `Firmware` object which can be passed to the `updateFirmware` method.

 If no firmware data can be extracted, the method will throw.